michaeldorner/michaeldorner.de/content/posts/foundations-of-tax-compliance-in-software-engineering/index.md

 ---
 title: 'Foundations of Tax Compliance in Software Engineering'
 date: 2024-03-08
-description: "The first article of a series on tax compliance in software engineering introduces you to the foundations of international taxation."
+description: "In this first blog post in the series on tax compliance in software engineering, we start with a gentle introduction to international standards in multinational taxation and its basic Arm's Length Principle from a software engineering perspective."
-summary: "In this first blog post in the series on tax compliance in software engineering, we start with a gentle introduction to international standards in multinational taxation and its basic Arm's Length Principle from a software engineering perspective. "
+summary: "In this first blog post in the series on tax compliance in software engineering, we start with a gentle introduction to international standards in multinational taxation and its basic Arm's Length Principle from a software engineering perspective."
 research: ["tax compliance in software engineering"]
 series:
     - "Tax Compliance for Software Engineering"